YARD2/PIC16F1-USB-Bootloader/README.md

 - When power is applied or the device is reset, the chip enters bootloader mode if:
   a) it does not detect application code, or (Option)
   b) if pin RA3 (or an other PIN selectable in asm) is held low.
+  c) if pin RA5 (can use of internal Pullup for detection) is held low.
+     Note: If internal Pullup is used, the option for application dectection can not be used. needs to much space.
   In bootloader mode, the device attaches to the USB bus, enumerates, and waits in an idle loop for commands.
 - Bootloader code and application code are mutually exclusive.
 The application does not run in bootloader mode, and the device does not attach to the USB bus when running application code. (unless done so by the application firmware)
 - Application code is free to use interrupts; the hardware interrupt vector is in bootloader code space, but all interrupts are forwarded to the application when not in bootloader mode.